DesWurstes/OCB-AES/README.md

 If decoding succeeds, your friend will be sure that your associated data was untampered. (under some assumptions)

 Furthermore, the associated data does not make the ciphertext longer.

+If you don't use associated data, defining `OCB_NO_AD` will decrease the code size.

+If the nonce length is constant, defining `OCB_CONST_NONCE` equal to the nonce length (max 15) will decrease the code size.

+In above cases, the function parameters change.
+The header file can no longer guide you.